RM-Terrell/project-orbital/docs/getting_started.md

 At the bottom you can see a checkbox about adding Python to path.
 Do that.
 More info on PATH setup including how to do it on Unix/Linux systems found [here](https://www.tutorialspoint.com/python/python_environment.htm)

-This project also utilizes Node.js and the NPM network.
+This project also utilizes Node.js and NPM.
 You can get Node.js (which include NPM) from [here](https://nodejs.org/en/).

 After cloning the repo and installing the above mentioned software, run the following install commands from inside the project directory (project-orbital):